mol-evol/gcua/manual.md

 This menu allows graphical exploration of the results obtained from the Analysis menu.
 Requires the relevant analyses to have been run.
 Uses Plotly for interactive HTML outputs.

-* **1. Create multivariate analysis plot:** Generates a scatter plot of genes based on their coordinates from CA or PCA (usually Axis 1 vs Axis 2).
+* **1. Create multivariate analysis plot:** Generates a scatter plot of genes based on their coordinates from CA or PCA.
+    * *Axis Selection (New in v2.5.1):* The program now prompts you to select which axes to plot regardless of output format:
+        * Shows available axes with their explained variance percentages
+        * Default is Axis 1 vs Axis 2, but you can choose any combination
+        * Works for all formats: HTML (interactive), SVG, PNG, and PDF
+        * Essential for exploring higher-order patterns in your data
     * *For Correspondence Analysis (CA):* Creates a biplot showing both genes AND codons/amino acids in the same coordinate space:
         * Blue circles: Main cluster of genes
         * Red circles: Outlier genes